Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Oscillation parameter inferences using Markov Chain Monte Carlo

-Its topographical nature means \hmcmc{} is ill-suited to parameters that assume only one of a discrete set of values, which would manifest as discontinuities in the trajectories considered.
-This presents a difficulty in neutrino oscillation parameter inference, where the absolute value of \dmsq{32} is known with relatively good precision, but its sign remains an important unknown.
-While it is possible to allow \hmcmc{} to explore the entire range of \dmsq{32}, we find in practice that this results in poor exploration, as few trajectories manage to ``jump'' across the wide disfavored region at low $|\dmsq{32}|$.
+Its topographical nature means that unlike \mrrtt{}, \hmcmc{} is ill-suited to parameters that assume only one of a discrete set of values, which would manifest as discontinuities in the trajectories considered.
+This presents a difficulty in neutrino oscillation parameter inference, where the absolute value of \dmsq{32} is known with relatively good precision, but its sign (which determines the neutrino mass ordering) remains an important unknown.
+While it is possible to allow \hmcmc{} to explore the entire range of \dmsq{32}, we find in practice that this results in poor exploration, as few trajectories manage to ``jump'' across the wide disfavored region $|\dmsq{32}| \lesssim \unit[2 \times 10^{-3}]{eV^2}$.
 Instead, at the end of each trajectory determination, we introduce a separate \mrrtt{}-like step which considers the possibility of changing the sign of \dmsq{32} according to the prior probability chosen for it (50\%, i.e., uniform prior; see Sec.~\ref{subsubsec:priors} below).
-If the acceptance ratio between both mass orderings satisfies the \mrrtt{} criteria, the proposed sign is retained; if not, it is reverted to its previous value.
+If the acceptance ratio between both mass orderings satisfies the \mrrtt{} criteria, the proposed sign is retained; if not, it is reverted to its previous value.\footnote{Though explicitly treating the mass ordering in this way is not required by the ARIA method, since it does not require continuity between samples, we find that it significantly improves the sampler performance.
+Thus we use it for ARIA as well.}